-The NIHR Collaboration for Leadership in Applied Health Research and Care (CLAHRC) East Midlands, led by Professor Kamlesh Khunti, brings together a collaboration of local providers and commissioners of NHS services, universities, industry and other partners.
+The NIHR Applied Research Collaboration (ARC) East Midlands, led by Professor Kamlesh Khunti, brings together a collaboration of local providers and commissioners of NHS services, universities, industry and other partners.
 It leads applied health research across the region, translating research findings into improved outcomes for patients.

 The programme, led by world-class researchers, was developed through extensive consultation with our partners and the public.

-- BME Centre staff lead and work on CLAHRC Projects;
+- BME Centre staff lead and work on ARC Projects;

-- BME Centre staff provide specialist advice and support for CLAHRC projects;
+- BME Centre staff provide specialist advice and support for ARC projects;

-- The BME Centre have prepared a course on Cultural Competency that will be available to all CLAHRC staff both in the East Midlands and the other CLAHRCs.
+- The BME Centre have prepared a course on Cultural Competency that will be available to all ARC staff both in the East Midlands and the other ARCs.
 The course includes four components, which are: self-awareness, cultural knowledge, cross-cultural skills and practice, and is accompanied with a guidance toolkit.